BHPC Program Events

 Details

-In addition, Professor Wigginton will lead a special seminar for students the day after the lecture (Friday, October 13, 10:00 am) in the Thomas Fisher Rare Book Library.
+In addition, Professor Levy will lead a special seminar for students the day after the lecture (Friday, October 18, 10:00 am) in the Thomas Fisher Rare Book Library.
 This seminar will draw on materials from the Fisher collection and will develop themes from her talk.
 This seminar is open to all graduate students in BHPC’s participating units, including students not enrolled in the BHPC program, and to upper-year undergraduates in the BMS program.
 Advance registration for the seminar is required.
 To register, contact our Program Coordinator.
 Space is limited, so please sign up only if you know you can attend.

 Librorum

-Wednesday, 6 December 2023, 5:00 – 7:00 pm
+Thursday, 28 November 2024, 5:00 – 7:00 pm

 Massey College Upper Library